hugoescalpelo/assignment/README.md

 2. Energize the ESP32CAM
 3. Run Node-Red with ```node-red```
 4. Open [localhost:1880/ui](http://localhost:1880/ui)

+## Operation Instructions
-5. Clic on capture button.
+1. Clic on capture button to run the facial recognition.

+Note: OCR works automatically

 You will see something similar to the first image of this document.